 - External ID (optional).
 The purpose of this identifier is to enable integrate with external services, such as Zapier.

 If your Site has a dynamic IP address, which is common with consumer-grade internet connections, Dynamic DNS must be utilized to ensure DNSFilter always has the correct IP address for your network.
 If the IP address should change and Dynamic DNS is not utilized, it will result in DNS downtime, as DNSFilter does not serve DNS requests to unknown IP addresses for security reasons.

 IP Subnets / CIDR Blocks

 The Dashboard accepts IP subnets up to /24.
 You may enter the block directly into the IP address field (ex: 188.8.131.52/24).
 For large blocks, contact support and we can add them to your account.

 The final step to add your site to the dashboard is to create a Filtering Policy and assign it to that location.
 This will determine what is allowed/blocked on your network, as well as what the users on that network see when they surf to a blocked website.

-Begin by adding a name to the policy, then use the tabs at the top to set filtering categories, safesearch settings, threat categories, and Allow list/Block list entries.
-When you click on a category, it will turn red and show an 🚫 icon to show that blocking is active for that category.
-Once you are content with your settings, you may save your policy.
+Begin by naming the policy, then use the tabs at the top to set filtering Categories, SafeSearch settings, Threat categories, and Allow list/Block list entries.
+When a category is selected, it will turn red and show an 🚫 icon to show that blocking is active for that category.
+Policy selections are save as they're created.

 Assigning a Policy